demshin/glipper/README.md

 ## Requirements

 - macOS (supports both Intel and ARM architectures)
-- Go 1.24 or higher (for building from source)
+- Go 1.24.1 or higher (for building from source)
+- github.com/atotto/clipboard library for clipboard support

 ## Features